var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-18009101-1']); _gaq.push(['_trackPageview']);

 Michael Reilly, vice president

 Mike Reilly began his career in high-tech PR in 2000 and joined fama PR in 2004.
-He has served and managed clients in a number of industries such as enterprise software, telecom, healthcare and Web services.
-His clients at fama PR have included Alcatel, General Catalyst Partners, HighRoads (formerly IE-Engine) and Intuit QuickBase.
+Throughout his career, Mike has provided strategic council and hands-on execution for communications programs in a number of industries including enterprise software, digital commerce, telecom, consumer Web and healthcare IT.
+At fama PR, Mike’s clients have included Alcatel, Dassault Systèmes, General Catalyst Partners, and Intuit QuickBase.

 Before joining PAN, Mike spent nearly four years at Blanc and Otus (a Hill & Knowlton company) working with both large and small organizations such as Compaq (pre-merger), Hewlett-Packard (post-merger), Sony PlayStation, Interwise, Altio and Airvana.
 In addition to media activities at Blanc & Otus, Mike supported other marketing initiatives for his clients by writing customer testimonials and case studies and helping produce marketing videos.